 Classical Art Atelier

-Established in 2015, Adrian Cooke's Classical Art Atelier offers morning and evening courses and weekend and summer workshops in classical drawing and painting in the south of Ireland.
+Established in 2015, Classical Art Atelier provides courses and workshops in classical drawing and painting – both online and in studio.

 Our programme of courses and workshops run at many of the most important arts, cultural and educational institutions in Ireland.

 Each course and workshop follows the age-old atelier method, espousing classical principles, which have underpinned artistic practice since the Renaissance.
 These courses and workshops are suitable for anyone who is interested in learning or improving their drawing and painting skills, and they attract a diverse range of students – from complete beginners and hobbyists to art students and graduates to experienced amateur and professional artists.